 Rigging of yachts is either done on the river side of the Strand or in the grassed rigging area between the toilet block and boat ramp.
 If you are rigging on the Strand do it on the river side only and always look up for power lines and live.
 Off-the-beach trailers can be left on the grassed area outside the gates

-If you park your trailer and rig it on the grassed area, qualified club members will assist you by using our tractor to launch your boat down the ramp.
-Only qualified drivers who have done an induction through the club are allowed to drive the tractor.
-Just ask members for some assistance.
+If you park your trailer and rig it on the grassed area, qualified club members will assist you by using our 4WD to launch your boat down the ramp.
+Just ask these members for assistance.

 If you are unsure as to how to go about launching your boat, please ask a club member for assistance.
 Remember: